timothypratley/lein-cban/README.md

 Put `[lein-cban "0.1.0-SNAPSHOT"]` into the `:plugins` vector of your project.clj

-Put translation csv files in `resources/translations`.
+Put translation csv files in a `translations` directory.
-You should create a directory per language, and inside create a translation file per namespace.
+You should create a sub-directory per language, and inside create a translation file per namespace.
 The translation file is a csv file with columns:
 "existing,alias,docstring,comment"